wzacs1/BioinfWorkshop/Workthroughs/Part3-2_IntroRStudio.md

 str(table_readr)
 ```

 ## Data frames in R
 - Notice the baseR table is a data frame.
 - Data frames are the most common data format in R you will work with.
-  - Much like a table you are used to thinking about, but explicitly allows any type of data in the fields.
-A strict "table" can only have one type (i.e. integers or character strings)
+  - At their simplest, much like a table you are used to thinking about.
+However, explicitly allows any type of data in the fields.
+A strict "table" in R can only have one type (i.e. integers or character strings)
+    - As data frames allow ANY type of data in them, that can include other tables so can become nested "tables".

 - The table read in by `readr` package turned the table into a "tibble".
 This is an extension of the data frame concept in the tidyverse.
   - Notice how it adds an entry for the structure of the object that explicitly specifies the data type for each column.
 This is the most visible difference, but there are other in how the data is stored and handled.
 Notably, we could have changed these data types to factors as the baseR functions appears to recognize them.
 Many functions downstream will implicitly do this, so it's nice to keep them just as character strings to start with.
+  - Most of the time a tibble will input fine when a data frame is expected.

+- `data.table` is another great R package with useful features for table interaction you should be aware of.
+We won't really use it in this workshop though.

 ## Accessing data frames
 - Again, some of the functions you encountered in Linux are available in R